A Treatise on Differential Geometry and its role in Relativity Theory: Equations of a geodesic

-is also constant at every point of $\gamma$.\\\\ {\bf Note:} If $\textit{\textbf{v}}$ is a vector field parallel along a geodesic then $\textit{\textbf{v}}$ is a vector field of constant magnitude and is at constant angle with the tangent field of the geodesic, \textit{i.e.}, at constant angle with the geodesic.\\\\ {\bf (d) Definition : Geodesic coordinates:} Usually, cartesian coordinates are one for which co-efficients of first fundamental form (\textit{i.e.} $g_{ij}$) are constants.
+{\bf Note:} If $\textit{\textbf{v}}$ is a vector field parallel along a geodesic then $\textit{\textbf{v}}$ is a vector field of constant magnitude and is at constant angle with the tangent field of the geodesic, \textit{i.e.}, at constant angle with the geodesic.\\

+{\bf (d) Definition : Geodesic coordinates:} Usually, Cartesian coordinates are one for which co-efficients of first fundamental form (\textit{i.e.} $g_{ij}$) are constants.
 In general Riemannian space such a coordinate system is not possible throughout the space.
 However, it is possible to have a coordinate system such that $g_{ij}$ are locally constants in the neighbourhood of a point $P \in M$, \textit{i.e.},

 Then such a coordinate system is called a geodesic coordinate system with $P$ as the pole.
-So it is evident that christoffel's symbols vanish at $P$ and consequently the covariant derivative reduces to partial derivative at $P$.\\\\ {\bf Note:} In geodesic coordinates, the geodesics at the pole $P$ becomes identical to those in Euclidean geometry.\\\\ {\bf Theorem 3.3 :} The necessary and sufficient conditions that a system of coordinates be geodesic with pole at $P$ are that their second order covariant derivative with respect to the metric of the space all vanish at the pole $P$.\\\\ {\bf Proof:} From the transformation law of christoffel's symbols, we have (see eq.\,(\ref{2.54}))
+So it is evident that Christoffel's symbols vanish at $P$ and consequently the covariant derivative reduces to partial derivative at $P$.\\

+{\bf Note:} In geodesic coordinates, the geodesics at the pole $P$ becomes identical to those in Euclidean geometry.\\

+{\bf Theorem 3.3 :} The necessary and sufficient conditions that a system of coordinates be geodesic with pole at $P$ are that their second order covariant derivative with respect to the metric of the space all vanish at the pole $P$.\\\\ {\bf Proof:} From the transformation law of Christoffel's symbols, we have (see eq.\,(\ref{2.54}))

 Now, interchanging bar and unbar coordinate system, we have

 where we have assumed the bar coordinates as scalar functions of ${x^i}$\,'s.
 Now if we assume the bar coordinates as geodesic coordinates with $P$ as the pole then $\bar{\Gamma} _{ik}^{u}=0$ at $P$ and hence from (\ref{3.19}),